Longevity

 Designed for trainees who want maximum simplicity with one piece of equipment.
 Skip this if your top priority is hypertrophy — the movement vocabulary is too narrow (no horizontal press, no vertical pull).
 Equipment: 1 kettlebell (16 kg starting for women, 24 kg for men; progressively increase to 24/32 kg over 12+ weeks).

 Per `exercise_selection.md`, this covers the hinge pattern (KB swing) and a loaded carry / mobility hybrid (TGU).
 It does NOT cover horizontal push, vertical pull, or direct quad work.
 Frame honestly as "minimum-effective-dose general fitness," not "complete strength training."
-That said, the conditioning + posterior-chain benefits are substantial — many lifters use S&S as an off-day movement practice or a maintenance block between hypertrophy/ strength cycles.
+That said, the conditioning + posterior-chain benefits are substantial — many lifters use this practice as an off-day movement practice or a maintenance block between hypertrophy/ strength cycles.

 Longevity · 12 weeks · 6 days/week